colandrea02/Homework_1/README.md

    ```
    ros2 launch arm_controller arm_controller_node.launch.py
    ```
-   It is possible to change the default position command that will be published when running this node by changing the values in params.yaml, situated in the config folder of the arm_controller package.
+   Once you did that, the manipulator will reach the default position: [0.4, -0.1, 0.5, 0.4] It is possible to change the default position command that will be published when running this node by changing the values in params.yaml, situated in the config folder of the arm_controller package.
    Moreover, it is possible to change the position command at runtime by running the following command in a new terminal:
    ```